giovanniboscu/continuous-section-field/docs/cuf/csf_cuf_algebraic_solution_verification.md

 ## Purpose

-After the augmented CSF-CUF linear system has been solved, the solver verifies how closely the computed numerical solution satisfies the **complete system of linear equations**.
+After the augmented CSF-CUF linear system has been solved, the solver reports a small set of descriptive quantities that allow the user to inspect the numerical quality of the computed algebraic solution.

-This verification is descriptive.
-It does **not** apply an acceptance tolerance, it does **not** produce a PASS/FAIL status, and it does **not** stop post-processing because a residual exceeds a prescribed threshold.
+The verification is deliberately simple:

+- no acceptance tolerance is applied;
+- no PASS/FAIL status is produced;
+- no residual value stops post-processing once a finite solution has been found.

-A calculation is stopped only when a usable numerical solution cannot be obtained, for example because the algebraic system is rank deficient or the solver returns non-finite values.
+A calculation is stopped only when a usable numerical solution cannot be obtained, for example because the system is rank deficient, dimensions are invalid, or non-finite values are present.

-## Complete algebraic system
+## Complete linear system

 Let the complete augmented system be